jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 ### Execution Commands & States

 Which execution commands could be invoke, may depend on the execution state a command is in.
 When a command has *finished*, it might not be possible to *play* it again.
-When a command would be *not runnable*, it might not be an option to *play* at all.
+When a command would be *not runnable*, it might not be an option to *play* it at all.

-These *execution states* might not have a corresponding *execution command*:
+These *execution states* might correspond to an *execution command*:

 - __Not Runnable__
 - __Finished__